stvenmobile/mecca_ws/README.md

 ---
 ## Wiring
 ![Controller Board ](images/YB-ERF01-V3.0.png)
+### 1. The Deans connector is connected to the center poles of the DPDT Rocker Switch.
+### 4. The Micro USB connector is connected to one of the USB ports on the Raspberry Pi.
+### 5. The USB-C connector on the controller board is connected to the USB-C power input jack on the Raspberry Pi 5.

 ---
 ###  <a name='VL53L1XTime-of-FlightToFSensorWiringI2C'></a> VL53L1X Time-of-Flight (ToF) Sensor Wiring (I2C) <!-- omit in toc -->